Saudi Arabian National Guard

-The Saudi Arabian National Guard (SANG), (Note: الحَرَس الوَطنيّ) also known as the White Army, (Note: الجيش الأبيض) is one of the three major branches of the military forces of the Kingdom of Saudi Arabia.
+The Saudi Arabian National Guard (SANG), (Note: الحَرَس الوَطنيّ السَّعُوديَّ) also known as the White Army, (Note: الجيش الأبيض) is one of the three major branches of the Saudi Arabian Military Forces.

 The national guard is under the administrative control of the Ministry of National Guard, instead of the Ministry of Defence.
-It differs from the regular Saudi Arabian Army in being forged out of tribal elements loyal to the House of Saud and tasked with protecting the royal family from internal dangers such as a coup d'état.
+It differs from the regular Saudi Arabian Armed Forces in being forged out of tribal elements loyal to the House of Saud and tasked with protecting the royal family from internal dangers such as a coup d'état.

 Organisation and roles

-A Saudi Arabian national guardsman sights an FIM-92A Stinger man-portable anti-aircraft missile launcher under guidance of a US soldier, Desert Shield.
+A Saudi Arabian national guardsman sights an FIM-92A Stinger man-portable anti-aircraft missile launcher under guidance of a US soldier, Gulf War.

 The Saudi Arabian National Guard has a standing force of 125,000 troops and a tribal militia of some 28,000 Fouj (tribal levies).
 It serves both as a defence force against external attack and an internal security force.
 Its duties include protecting the Saudi ruling family, guarding against military coups, safeguarding strategic facilities and resources, and providing security for the cities of Mecca and Medina.

 It reports directly to the king through the Minister of the National Guard and, unlike the army, navy and air force, is not under the control of the Ministry of Defense.
 The Guard's command structure and communication network are entirely separate from those of the Ministries of Defense and the Interior.

 Its personnel are drawn from tribes loyal to the king and the royal family, whose high-ranking members are always appointed its commander.
 It has been described as an institution that "ties the tribes to the House of Saud" (by Sandra Mackey).
 It also draws recruits from official Wahhabi religious establishment.

 It differs from the army in that its officers command units (e.g. battalions) "largely made up of their own tribal cousins, which makes the leaders and their followers less susceptible to subversive ideas and outside ideologies."

 According to journalist John R. Bradley, its leaders and their followers are 'supposed to have a vested interest in maintaining the status quo."
 The force was extensively reorganised and retrained by the Vinnell Corporation (using over a thousand US Vietnam War veterans) in the 1980s.
 The United States' support for the SANG has been delivered both through private contractors and the U.S. army's Office of the Program Manager, Saudi Arabian National Guard Modernization Program.